Travel guide

 Is there good mobile coverage at Barajas Airport?

 Yes.
-All four terminals of Madrid-Barajas (T1 to T4) have good 4G and 5G signal, as well as free Wi-Fi.
-As soon as you get off the plane, you can use maps or request a taxi with your eSIM, without waiting to reach the city center.
+All four terminals at Madrid-Barajas (T1 to T4, including T4 Satellite) have good 4G and 5G signal, as well as free Wi-Fi.
+As soon as you get off the plane, you can use maps or order a taxi with your eSIM, without waiting to reach the city center.

 Can I buy a prepaid SIM card at Madrid airport?

 Yes, there are operator stores in the terminals, but it involves queuing and registering your passport.
-An eSIM saves you that hassle: you activate it before landing and leave Barajas already browsing, without spending time in the terminal or depending on store hours.
+An eSIM saves you this hassle: you activate it before landing and leave Barajas already connected, without spending time at the terminal or depending on store opening hours.

 Does the eSIM work on the Madrid Metro?

-Yes.
-The Madrid Metro has mobile coverage in most stations and in many tunnel sections, so you can check routes, buy tickets via app, or keep up with your chat while commuting.
-On the platforms, you'll almost always have a signal for whatever you need.
+Yes, in most stations and many tunnel sections, so you can check routes, buy tickets via app, or keep up with your chat while commuting.
+On deeper lines like 6 or 10, there might be brief cuts between stations, which is normal in any city with an underground metro.

 How many GB do I need for a weekend in Madrid?

-For two or three days with maps, social media, and messaging, 2 or 3 GB are usually enough, as you'll use Wi-Fi in hotels and cafes.
-If you upload many stories or make long video calls, choose a slightly larger plan to be comfortable throughout your trip.
+For two or three days of using maps, social media, and messaging, 2 or 3 GB is usually enough, as you'll rely on Wi-Fi at your hotel and in cafes.
+If you upload many stories or make long video calls, opt for a slightly larger plan to be at ease throughout your trip.

 Does the Madrid eSIM work for the rest of Spain?

 It depends on the plan.
-Many eSIM plans for Spain cover the entire country, not just Madrid, so they are suitable if you make a getaway to Toledo, Seville, or the coast.
+Many eSIM plans for Spain cover the entire country, not just Madrid, so they are useful if you're taking a trip to Toledo, Seville, or the coast.
 Check the plan's coverage before buying if your route includes several Spanish cities.

 Conclusion

-An eSIM for Madrid is the most convenient way to land in Barajas with internet: no queues at T4, no registration, and no expensive roaming.
-You choose the GB for your getaway, install it at home, and leave the terminal browsing.
-Arrive in Madrid connected from the first minute and dedicate your weekend to the city, not to searching for Wi-Fi.
+An eSIM for Madrid is the most convenient way to land in Barajas with internet: no queues at T4, no passport registration, and no expensive roaming if you're coming from outside the EU.
+You choose the GB according to your trip, install it calmly at home, and leave the terminal already browsing.
+Arrive in Madrid connected from the very first minute and dedicate your weekend to the city, not to searching for Wi-Fi between terraces.

 Marc González Sáez